 \subsection{Consensus}

-In the blockchain context, a consensus is a mechanism to reach an agreement between participants who do not necessarily trust each other in a distributed network without a central authority \cite{mingxiao2017review}.
-The consensus protocol is responsible for the correct execution of the smart contract in the blockchain.
-In combination with biometrics, the consensus algorithm affects the latency for executing operations.
-It is highly likely that with the appearance of the next generation of blockchain networks \cite{Ref9} equipped with fast consensus algorithms such that they can also provide the security benefits of their predecessors, there would be no need to use off-chain protocols, at least in terms of scalability limits.
-To this end, the third generation of blockchain systems is emerging targeting scalability limitations.
-As an example of these new generations of consensus algorithms, Stellar consensus protocol \cite{losa2019stellar}, which is based on a new type of federated byzantine agreement, can process 1,000 transactions/second, Ripple can handle up to 1,500 transactions/second, and Hashgraph, which takes advantage of a new type of asynchronous, byzantine fault tolerance can achieve above 250,000 transactions/second.
-Additionally, an identity management method called DID (Distributed Identifiers) \cite{Ref86} has been introduced recently which transfers computation overload off-chain, decreasing demands for the main blockchain.
-Owing to its characteristics such as decentralization and allowing trustable interaction, it would be a suitable alternative for on-chain storage of biometric templates.
-We will discuss this technology further in the subsection \ref{ssec:Promising-usecases}.
+In the blockchain context, consensus is a mechanism to reach an agreement between participants who do not necessarily trust each other in a distributed network without a central authority.
+The consensus protocol is responsible for the correct execution of the smart contract on the blockchain.
+In combination with biometrics, the consensus algorithm affects the latency to execute operations.
+With the emergence of the next generation of blockchain networks \cite{Ref9}, equipped with fast consensus algorithms that maintain the security benefits of their predecessors, the need for off-chain protocols, at least to overcome scalability limits, will likely be eliminated.
+To this end, the third generation of blockchain systems is emerging that targets scalability limitations.
+As an example of these new generations of consensus algorithms, Stellar consensus protocol \cite{losa2019stellar}, which is based on a new type of federated byzantine agreement \cite{2024_ICIP_SaFL}, can process 1,000 transactions/second, Ripple can handle up to 1,500 transactions/second, and Hashgraph, which takes advantage of a new type of asynchronous, byzantine fault tolerance can achieve above 250,000 transactions/second.
+Recently, an identity management method called DID (Distributed Identifiers) \cite{Ref86} has been introduced which transfers computation overload off-chain, decreasing demands for the main blockchain.
+Due to its decentralized nature and ability to enable trusted interactions, DID serves as a viable alternative for storing biometric templates on-chain.
+We will discuss DID further in Section \ref{ssec:Promising-usecases}.

-\subsection{Security enhancement}
+\subsection{Security Enhancement}